 One of the most widely open questions for Artin groups is the isomorphism problem, which asks for an algorithm which takes two labelled graphs $\Gamma$ and $\Gamma'$ as input, and determines if they yield isomorphic Artin groups.
-This question, which specialises Dehn's Isomorphism Problem to the family of Artin groups, is solved when one restricts to certain subclasses, including RAAGs \cite{droms1987isomorphisms}, spherical-type \cite{Paris_isoprob_spherical}, and large-type \cite{vaskou_isoproblem}, but there is no unified approach.
+This question, which specialises Dehn's Isomorphism Problem to the family of Artin groups, is solved when one restricts to certain subclasses, including RAAGs \cite{droms1987isomorphisms,baudisch1981raagcharacterise}, spherical-type \cite{Paris_isoprob_spherical}, and large-type \cite{vaskou_isoproblem}, but there is no unified approach.
 However, isomorphic Artin groups must admit the same splittings over $\Z$, as this is an algebraic property.
-In this spirit, if $A_\Gamma\cong A_{\Gamma'}$, then one can hope to use Theorem~\ref{thmintro:splitting} to recover some decompositions of $\Gamma$ and $\Gamma'$ into maximal connected subgraphs without separating vertices, which we call \emph{big chunks}.
-We do just that in Theorem~\ref{thm:iso_invariance}, of which we give a streamlined version here.
-For a labelled graph $\Gamma$, let $\BC(\Gamma)$ be the collection of its big chunks. \begin{thmintro}[see Theorem~\ref{thm:iso_invariance}] Let $\Gamma$ and $\Gamma'$ be finite, connected, labelled simplicial graphs, and let $\phi\colon A_\Gamma\to A_{\Gamma'}$ be an isomorphism.
-Then there exists a bijection $\phi_\#\colon \BC(\Gamma)\to \BC(\Gamma')$, such that for every $\Lambda\in \BC(\Gamma)$ the following hold: \begin{enumerate} \item $A_{\Lambda}\cong A_{\phi_\#(\Lambda)}$. \item $A_{\phi_\#(\Lambda)}$ is a conjugate of $\phi(A_{\Lambda})$, possibly unless $\Lambda$ is a leaf with label $2$. \item If $\Lambda$ is an even leaf, then so is $\phi_\#(\Lambda)$, with the same label. \end{enumerate} \end{thmintro} In other words, isomorphic Artin groups must have isomorphic big chunks, and, among these, the same number of even leaves of every given label.
-Theorem~\ref{thmintro:isoinvariance} is already new for two-dimensional Artin groups, and we believe that our findings, together with \cite[Theorem E]{vaskou_isoproblem}, could be a key building block for a future solution of the isomorphism problem in this class.
+In the same spirit, if two Artin groups are isomorphic, one can hope to use Theorem~\ref{thmintro:splitting} to recover a correspondence between ``maximal'' parabolic subgroups which do not split over $\Z$.